 Primary acrocyanosis presents with bilateral, symmetrical, painless and persistent blue discolouration of fingers and toes.
 Acrocyanosis may extend to include hands, feet and face.
 Pressure on an area of blanching leads to a slow and irregular return of blood from the periphery towards the centre (Crocq sign).
 Arterial pulses are normal, and there is no proximal pallor, ulceration or gangrene.
 1,2,4

 Clinical features of acrocyanosis may also include:

-The presentation of secondary acrocyanosis varies depending on underlying cause.
-Secondary acrocyanosis is often asymmetrical and is associated with pain and tissue damage.
+The presentation of secondary acrocyanosis varies depending on the underlying cause.
+Secondary acrocyanosis is often asymmetrical and is associated with pain and tissue damage (blue toe syndrome).

 Signs of a primary disorder may be present.